Continual Memorization of Factoids in Language Models: Derivations for Forgetting, Replay, and

 We aim to analyze how mixing data during training affects memorization.
 Assume access to the \ti{mixing dataset} $D_M$ while learning either $D_A$ or $D_B$ -- training on $D_A' = D_A \cup D_M$ at stage 1 and converges to $\theta_A'$ or $D_B' = D_B \cup D_M$ at stage 2 and converges to $\theta_B'$.
 Our goal is to examine under what condition does the following occur:

 which means that through mixing, the final model $\theta_B'$ achieves a lower loss under $D_A$ than $\theta_B$.

 We can track the progression of the model with the following stages:

-Note that this is a simplification of the actual optimization process as the \ti{local one-step gradient} is possible to point to a different direction as the final parameter difference ($\theta_A - \theta_0$).
+Note that this is a simplification of the actual optimization process as the \ti{local one-step gradient} may point in a different direction from the final parameter difference ($\theta_A - \theta_0$).
 We use $\nabla \mathcal{L}(\theta; D)$ to represent the conceptual overall direction for model $\theta$ to point to the low loss region of data $D$.
 The goal can be expressed as the difference:

-We assume that the first two terms $\Delta_1, \Delta_2$ as the main source contributing to forgetting and ignore the higher-order terms.
+We assume that the first two terms $\Delta_1, \Delta_2$ are the main source contributing to forgetting and ignore the higher-order terms.